In recent history, genocides have often been accompanied by the preparatory dehumanization of victims.

 In other instances where many civilians died, such as in the predominantly Ibo breakaway region of “Biafra” in 1967, the term “kwari kwari (mosquitos)” was used to refer to the rebellious people, who suffered up to one-million deaths during the suppression of the rebellion.

 Each generation, each region, and each group of victims has seen different terms and methods used against them, but the one common factor behind all genocides or mass killings is that the victims are dehumanized before the violence can take place.
 One of the more recent challenges in preventing a possible next genocide or mass killing is that, for the first time in recent memory, the perpetrators of such attacks are using and citing religion to justify their violence.

-From Boko Haram, to the Islamic State (IS) in Iraq and Syria, to the Taliban, to al-Qaeda in its global operations, the religious ideology to justify the kidnapping, killing and rape of tens of thousands of people is takfirism.
+From an extremist group that is located primarily in Northern Nigeria More, to the Islamic State (IS) in Iraq and Syria, to the Taliban, to al-Qaeda in its global operations, the religious ideology to justify the kidnapping, killing and rape of tens of thousands of people is takfirism.

 Etymology and Background of ‘Takfirism’